 How to Style A Vintage Printers Tray for Christmas

-How Make Chirstmas Shadow box from a Wooden Cutlery Tray
+DIY Printer Tray Shadowbox from a Wooden Cutlery Tray

-I shoved it in there a year ago thinking that I might think of something to do with it one day.
+I shoved it in there a year ago, thinking I might make something with it one day.
 Well, that day came!
-I decided to make a Christmas shadow box out of this tray too!
+I decided to make a Christmas shadow box out of this tray.

-- Next, I got some Christmas stencils and painted a few Christmas images onto the black chalkboard with white paint.
+Step 2: Next, I got some Christmas stencils and painted a few Christmas images onto the black chalkboard with white paint.